airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 4) Webapp
 5) Database

-These components perform control plane operations which are low-scale low-resource work.
-On top of that, these components are also decently efficient.
+These components perform control plane operations that are low-scale, low-resource work.
+In addition to the work being low cost, these components are efficient and optimized for these jobs, meaning that only uncommonly large workloads will require deployments at scale.
+In general, you would only encounter scaling issues when running over a thousand connections.
-Unless your workload involves uncommonly large - more than a thousand - numbers of Airbyte resources (e.g. a connection of a source etc.) these components should not present any scaling issues.

 As a reference point, the typical Airbyte user has 5 - 20 connectors and 10 - 100 connections configured.
 Almost all of these connections are scheduled, either hourly or daily, resulting in at most 100 concurrent jobs.